Abid Khan (director)

+Abid Khan (born 1980) is a British film director.
+He is best known for his debut coming-of-age feature film Granada Nights (2021).

+Early life

-At sixteen, he became an usher at a small, local cinema, where he "discovered a love for cinema and visual aesthetics".
-This "passion" led to a BSc in multimedia at Manchester Metropolitan University in 2002, followed by an MA degree and the formation of EyeFive Ltd., a film production and digital design company.
+Abid Khan is from Surrey and of Pakistani descent.
+At sixteen, he became an usher at a small local cinema, where he "discovered a love for cinema and visual aesthetics".
+He went on to graduate with a Bachelor of Science (BSc) in multimedia from Manchester Metropolitan University in 2002, followed by a Master of Arts (MA) from the University of Huddersfield.

+Career

+After completing university, Khan founded EyeFive Ltd, a film production and digital design company.

-He freelanced for fourteen years as a digital designer/art director for advertising agencies: "I storyboarded, designed, directed, edited and produced worldwide campaigns for clients such as Universal Pictures, Paramount Pictures, Sony Pictures, Time Magazine, Nike, ASOS, Cannon, Lacoste and Mercedes Benz."
+For fourteen years, Khan freelanced as a digital designer/art director for advertising agencies: "I storyboarded, designed, directed, edited and produced worldwide campaigns for clients such as Universal Pictures, Paramount Pictures, Sony Pictures, Time Magazine, Nike, ASOS, Canon, Lacoste and Mercedes Benz."
 He has worked in Alabama, Charleston, Berlin, NYC, London, Granada and Islamabad.
-He says that: "these global experiences have given me valuable insights into other cultures and visual aesthetics which has shaped my vision and allowed me to create stories about self-discovery, rebellion, exploration and identity in a multi-cultural society."
+He said "these global experiences have given me valuable insights into other cultures and visual aesthetics which has shaped my vision and allowed me to create stories about self-discovery, rebellion, exploration and identity in a multi-cultural society."